 The MyID EJBCA connector supports logging.
-For information on how to enable this logging, contact customer support quoting reference SUP-286.
+For information on how to enable this logging, see the Log4Net section of the Configuring Logging guide.

 4.2 Displaying certificates in RA Web

 An administrator can view the details of issued certificates using the Search > Certificates option.
 You can use filters to view only the required certificates, as shown: